It's your history - don't just learn it, LIVE it!

 Q #24: My wooden ramrod just snapped as I took it out of the thimbles.
 Is this covered under warranty?

 A: No, it isn't.
 Wooden ramrods never "just snap" as they are taken out of the thimbles.
 They snap when you BEND THEM TOO MUCH as you take them out of the thimbles.
-In nearly three decades of playing with muzzle loaders, I have NEVER, ever, broken a wooden rammer.
+In 35+ years of playing with muzzle loaders, I have NEVER, ever, broken a wooden rammer.
 Every time someone (usually a first-time black powder shooter) has made the claim of "it just snapped" they precede it with "it was the strangest thing".
 No, it wasn't strange...if you bend wood too far, it breaks.
 Nothing strange there.
 We have no control over how these things are handled and cannot guarantee wood.
 One guy in Texas even gave me a bunch of drama because he dropped his pistol broke the stock.
 Rammers aren't designed to be bent, and guns are not designed to be dropped.

 Another thing that happens to rammers is that pirate reenactors throw them in the ocean.
 I gotta say, I've never thrown a rammer in the ocean either.
 Apparently, they draw the pistol out of their sash with a big flourish and the rammer gets catapulted out across the water in a picturesque manner.
 Sorry, but throwing stuff into the ocean isn't covered under warranty either.